xliusufe/neftest/Readme.md

 # neftest
 R package "neftest" for the goodness of fit tests based on zero regression characterizations of Tweedie, Bar-Lev and Enis class of distributions.
-Provide p-values of test statistics according to several specified distributions, which is based on the method introduced by Authors (2021).
+Provide p-values of test statistics according to several specified distributions, and the test statistic for the general NEF-PVFs, which is based on the method introduced by Authors (2021).

 # Installation